codepr/codepr.github.io/_posts/2019-03-08-sol-mqtt-broker-p5.md

 last children o have 1 non-null pointer for t, which will also store our second value for foot key.
 So we have a total of 4 nodes, that means 4 * 96 = 384 pointers, of which only 4 are used.
 Now that's a lot of wasted space!
-There's some techniques to mitigate this homongous amount of wasting bytes while maintaining good time-complexity performances, called compressed trie and adaptive trie.
+There's some techniques to mitigate this humongous amount of wasting bytes while maintaining good time-complexity performances, called compressed trie and adaptive trie.